vektorious/cm-curriculum/_articles/welcome-to-OHM/brief-history.md

 date: 2016-10-06 14:05:56
 time: "20 min"
 following: _articles/welcome-to-OHM/working-open.md
-summary: "This is a template module"
+summary: "An introduction to the open hardware community"
-prereq: "Have completed all previous sections and modules"
+#prereq: "Have completed all previous sections and modules"
 materials: "Pen or pencil and paper"
 ---
 * TOC
 {:toc}

+### Content
 Text

 ### {{ site.assignment }} Do something!